 "The market in Los Angeles is as varied as it gets.
 The music business has always been there, so many collections and collectors live there!
 Everybody has/had records from their time in the business either on their living room wall or in boxes in their garage.
 We found a great building on Sunset Blvd. and opened our greatest-ever store- The biggest Indie record store that ever lived."

 After 20 years, there are currently plans to construct a huge skyscraper on the original LA site.
 Thankfully for the Amoeba community they are poised to open a new store in an iconic spot of Hollywood Boulevard after the COVID nightmare settles down sufficiently.
 "We are so excited to get back to business in LA."
 You see, dreams do come true.

 What's In My Bag is a titillating online show of cult status where artists indulge in a spot of retail therapy then share their treasures and finds with the curious viewers.
-It was an idea which floated around before they finally figured out how to get started.
+It was an idea which floated around before they finally figured out how to get it off the ground.
 "It could not have happened without our amazing team who produce it regularly and make constant improvements to it, including upgrading to the latest technology when possible.”

 "It works so well because it’s so very relaxed and the artists are doing something they are so very passionate about.
 Who doesn't love talking about their favourite music?
 To see artists in that mode where they are like a friend next to you in a record store, it just feels right- totally honest and unpretentious."

 Our committed visionary has cherished memories from over the years, stratospheric in stature and too many to cover in only one chat.
 He tells of some that are particularly prominent.
 "One that sticks out and is quite recent is how our customers came through for us during this very challenging year.
 We had a GoFundMe campaign to help us defray the many losses we’d be suffering during COVID, launched in April 2020."